Steviewondrs/carcustomiser/README.md

 3. Build the app: ```$ npm run build```
 4. Run the app: ```$ npm run dev```

-Hot-swapping the service-worker is not possible.
-So rebuild the app after every change there.

 # About

 This little app is a small commission for a job application.